abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 sister-in-law a few months ago.
 The Buddha encouraged us to reflect daily and remind ourselves that death can come at any time.
-It’s easy to externalize, *It’s happening to somebody else, not me.* But at some point, it won’t be somebody else, it will be us and it would be nice to think that we are ready for it when it comes.
+It’s easy to externalize, *It’s happening to somebody else, not me.* But at some point, it won’t be somebody else, it will be us, and it would be nice to think that we are ready for it when it comes.
 This isn’t meant to be a morbid reflection, but more an encouragement to contemplate death, bringing us closer to the reality of it and encouraging a sense of